rodrigomorae/EMNIST_classifiers/README.md

 	- Apllay a under or over sampling techinique on the original imbalanced dataset to define a dataset with less number of samples but with a better representation of all data instead of a random selection;
 	- Use other cleaning techniques specify to images data;
-	- Try more different sets of parameters to KNN, SVM and ANN classifiers;
+	- Try more different sets of parameters for all classifiers;
+	- A better results analysis to try to indentify critic classes;
 	- Use a hadoop plataform and the Mahout Samsara Environment to run the techniques with all dataset.